jack-mcmahon/Tiny-Search-Engine/README.md

 ## Project Overview

 I worked on this project over the month of February when I was enrolled in CS 50: Software Design and Implementation.
-I wrote each module as well as the underlying index, hashttable, counters, and set data structures.
+I wrote each module as well as the underlying index, hashtable, counters, and set data structures.